Current weighted average

 How it works

-Use the same buckets your class uses: homework, quizzes, labs, projects, participation, midterms, and exams.
-A weighted grade calculator only helps when the categories match the course policy.
+Use the same buckets your class uses for homework, quizzes, labs, projects, participation, midterms, and exams.
+If the categories do not match the grading policy, the result will drift away from the real course average.

 Examples